lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

 In stake and ward council meetings, stake presidencies and bishoprics regularly review Church policies and guidelines on preventing and responding to abuse.
-They teach the key messages in “Preventing and Responding to Abuse,” an enclosure to the First Presidency letter dated March 26, 2018.
+They teach the key messages in the Abuse section of Life Help in the Gospel Library.
 They invite discussion from council members.
 Leaders and council members seek the guidance of the Spirit as they teach and discuss this sensitive subject.

 Council members are also to complete children and youth protection training (see 38.6.2).